-Built from a 20-foot by 8-foot container, the home is only a total of 160 square feet and exceptionally modern and minimalistic.
+Built from a 20-foot by 8-foot container, the home is only a total of 160 square feet and exceptionally modern.
 It would be perfectly suited as a beachside home, a weekend getaway in the woods, or as a permanent residence.

 With some creative design work and storage options, this container home has everything one might need for comfortable living.
 It houses a kitchen, plenty of storage space, seating areas, a bed, and a water closet bathroom with shower, sink, and toilet.